samuerikcoder/Base-Apparel-Comming-Soon-Master/README.md

 ### What I learned

 Grid System: The code demonstrates the effective use of CSS Grid to create a responsive layout for the card components.
-The <body> uses display grid to position the <header>, <picture>, <main>, and <footer> on the screen.
+The body uses display grid to position the header, picture, main, and footer on the screen.

 Responsiveness: The code demonstrates a responsive design approach using media queries.
 By defining different styles for different screen sizes, the layout adapts to varying viewport widths.